-- Before you move it, keep things clean by covering the tree with a large, plastic tree removal bag (available from Christmas tree vendors as well as big-box or holiday stores).
+- Before you move the tree, keep things clean by covering the tree with a large plastic tree removal bag (available from Christmas tree vendors as well as big-box or holiday stores).
 However, you should check with your final destination first, as some do not accept bagged trees.

 - If you have an old blanket or sheet, this could also help contain the mess as you move the tree outside.

 - If you’re setting your tree on the curb, be aware of and follow any instructions from those doing the removal.

 - Be sure the tree does not block access to roads, driveways, sidewalks, or mailboxes.